 Although newborn hearing screening is performed in many Canadian provinces, few offer universal hearing testing of school-aged children.
 The American Academy of Audiology recommends hearing screening in preschool, kindergarten, grades 1, 3, 5, and either 7 or 9.

 In an effort to address this issue, a group of medical students from the University of Ottawa organized an interest group they call iHEAR.
-Under the guidance of Dr. Matthew Bromwich, an Otolaryngologist at the Children’s Hospital of Eastern Ontario (CHEO), approximately 30 members of the team – that included students and several audiologists – traveled to local primary schools to test the hearing of children in Grades 1 and 2.
+Under the guidance of Dr. Matthew Bromwich, an Otolaryngologist at the Children’s Hospital of Eastern Ontario (CHEO), approximately 30 members of the team – which included students and several audiologists – traveled to local primary schools to test the hearing of children in Grades 1 and 2

-Dr. Chan’s efforts continue locally and he challenges medical students across North America to take up the cause and provide children with the hearing health care they deserve.
+Dr. Chan’s efforts continue locally, and he challenges medical students across North America to take up the cause and provide children with the hearing health care they deserve.

 Craemer R; Econtext Pty Ltd. A social cost-benefit analysis: Early intervention programs to assist children with hearing loss develop spoken language.
 Blackburn, Victoria, Australia: First Voice; 2011 Jul.
 Available at: www.firstvoice.org.au Accessed 2015 Jun 15.